PatrickEMcLean/DungeonMerchantStory/WorkingDraft.md

 "I haven't killed anyone... here," said Relan, "What happened to him in the 'barrow?"

-"Torn apart, by those things.
-Those Hork-Hork things.
+"Torn apart, by those things," said Sabriella, " Those Hork-Hork things.
 He died trying to protect me."

 "Protect you!?!" cried Stavro.
 "We ran and you locked him out.
 I still remember him clawing at the door and screaming.
 Offering you his share... oh, right.
 But don't look at me that way Shirl, this grift is blown, this town is done for, let's just bury Harvuex here and get on down the road."

 "Shirley?
 You're name is Shirley?"

-"Well, I see you two have a lot to talk about," said Stavo, "I'll just wheel poor Harv out the East gate, and when Thorvin wakes up you catch up with--"
+"Well, I see you two have a lot to talk about," said Stavro, "I'll just wheel poor Harv out the East gate, and when Thorvin wakes up you catch up with--"

 "NO!"
 Relan and Sabreilla/Shirley shouted.